 I always knew when a crayfish treat was coming cos he’d walk into my room, mumble an apology, roll back the carpet and shove his scrawny frame into a hole.
 He’d disappear under the floor of my baronial-style bedroom and emerge covered in cobwebs clutching a dusty wine bottle or two talking French and flowery oenological words which I took with a pinch of salt.
 Some people are just like that and you tolerate them, nodding gravely, while quaffing their wine.
 You don’t contradict if they’re buying.

 But lo!
 As with everything he did, Newby wasn’t bullshitting.
 We suddenly found out he had won the Natal Wine-Tasters Guild sniffing and spitting finals and was off to represent us at the nationals in Cape Town!
 I mean I always thought of myself as an oenophile, but that was in a volume and enthusiasm sense, not so much as a nexpert judge.
 I always swallow.

 So now we were rooting for Nubile!
 We always knew he was a connoisseur, we now said.
 We had helped him train, we said.
 My memory is that he won that tasting too, and Hunt Road thus had an SA champion under our roof; WE were expert wine tasters.

-I would take this 38yr-old self-serving memory with another sizable pinch of salt, though.
+If I were you, I would take this 38yr-old self-serving memory with another sizable pinch of salt.
 And a large swallow of chablis.